 How to choose the best wireless speaker for you

-When it comes to picking a new home speaker, sound is probably the most important factor.
-If you're looking for room-filling sound, check out models that feature 360-degree grilles and disperse audio at all angles; the Amazon Echo Studio or the Sonos One are good places to start.
+When it comes to picking a new speaker for your home, room-filling sound is key, so look for models that feature 360-degree grilles and disperse audio at all angles; the Amazon Echo Studio or the Sonos One are good places to start.